 - Complex nature of data: Companies and brands today manage tonnes of data that come from multiple sources.
 These data need to be linked, connected and correlated so that companies can make sense of these insights and use them to make effective campaigns and plans.
 That is why complexity is one of the most integral features of big data.

 It is, therefore, no surprise that big data is one of the biggest factors to influence the functioning of companies across many forms.
 In many industries, both accomplished companies and startups are using the power of big data to create solutions that are innovative and competitive.
 For example, the healthcare industry has greatly benefitted from the use of big data solutions.
 In this industry, data pioneers are effectively analyzing the outcomes of medical trials and thereby discovering new benefits and risks of medicines and vaccines.
 These trials that use big data solutions are on a much more large-scale than clinical trials, thereby allowing the healthcare industry to expand their potential and harass unlimited opportunities in an effective fashion.
-Other industries are also slowly waking up to this and there is an increased adoption of data techniques from companies of all sizes and sectors.
+Other industries are also slowly waking up to this and there is increased adoption of data techniques from companies of all sizes and sectors.
 Such knowledge is allowing brands to not just offer new and innovative products to their current audience but also create innovative designs for future use.

-Many organizations are today in the middle of a lot of information flows where data about products and service, buyers and sellers, consumers intents among others must be studied in a proper manner.
+Many organizations are today in the middle of a lot of information flows where data about products and services, buyers and sellers, consumers’ intents among others must be studied in a proper manner.
 If brands want to survive in the future markets, then they must be able to use the capabilities offered by Big data in a fashion that is effective and successful.
 One of the most important aspects of big data adoption is the framework that companies would like to adopt for their use.
 Two of the most popular big data framework that exists in the market include Hadoop and Spark.
-While Spark has overtaken Hadoop as the most active open source, both these frameworks are used by multiple companies across sectors.
+While Spark has overtaken Hadoop as the most active open-source, both these frameworks are used by multiple companies across sectors.
 While the comparison between Hadoop vs Apache Spark is not really possible, both of these systems have some very similar uses and functions.